How to apply for an undergraduate course

 1. Apply online through UCAS

-UCAS use a standard form which you can save as you go along, so you don't need to complete it all at once.
+UCAS use an online application form which you can save as you go along, so you don't need to complete it all at once.
+This form will cover all the information needed from previous education, your personal statement, and a reference.

 Our UCAS code name is SHU and our number is S21.
 The UCAS code for each course is listed in its entry in our online prospectus.
 For example, the UCAS code for BA (Honours) Business Studies is N100.
 You will need to include this code on your application form.